 So, by using a logical URL structure I can give more information to users and search engines about my content, and search engines can index it accordingly.

 What I want to avoid is using unnecessarily high numbers or letters, undescriptive URLs that don’t make sense, and even long URL names that copy the article headline.
+Learn more about SEO headlines.

 Add Structured Data